RoccoPaolillo/IPF_multidim/README.md

   * Use `"all"` to generate the full synthetic population with all combinations
   * Use `"dimension:value"` pairs separated by commas to filter specific dimensions
   * Omitted dimensions default to "any" (all values for that dimension)
+* `-d, --display` (optional): Display mode for filtered results (defaults to "split" if not specified)
+  * `"split"` (default): Shows all combinations of unspecified dimensions as separate rows
+  * `"aggregate"`: Sums values across unspecified dimensions into a single aggregated row
+  * Only affects filtered output; ignored when `-f all` is used

 #### Filter Examples